-- (a) Do you agree with eliminating the term 'contingent liability'?
-If not, why not? - (b) Do you agree that when the amount that will be required to settle a liability (unconditional obligation) is contingent on the occurrence or non-occurrence of one or more uncertain future events, the liability should be recognised independently of the probability that the uncertain future event(s) will occur (or fail to occur)?
-If not, why not? - (a) Instead of eliminating the term 'contingent liability', we propose to clarify the definition to differentiate between present obligation and potential conditional obligation that are not link to unconditional obligations and still require to be defined and to be disclosed in the notes.
-Such information about potential risks is relevant to users even if they do not meet the definition of liability. - (b) We support EFRAG's comments and we agree with the alternative view of the dissenting Board member in AV4 and AV5.
+(a) Do you agree with eliminating the term 'contingent liability'?
+If not, why not? (b) Do you agree that when the amount that will be required to settle a liability (unconditional obligation) is contingent on the occurrence or non-occurrence of one or more uncertain future events, the liability should be recognised independently of the probability that the uncertain future future event(s) will occur (or fail to occur)?
+If not, why not?

+- (a) Instead of eliminating the term 'contingent liability', we propose to clarify the definition to differentiate between present obligation and potential conditional obligation that are not link to unconditional obligations and still require to be defined and to be disclosed in the notes.
+Such information about potential risks is relevant to users even if they do not meet the definition of liability. - (b) We support EFRAG's concerns about the serious practical implications of the concept of unconditional and conditional rights.
+We agree with the alternative view of the dissenting Board member in AV4 and AV5.
 Our main concern is how to determine when is the obligating event.
 The conditions for recognition are not clear and we find the examples in the Exposure draft of limited help for situation where the obligation event is not so obvious.
 The boundaries for judging of the certainty of the obligation are difficult to draw in certain cases and it may lead to different accounting for the same situation.
 We recommend the Board to develop clear principles.